Gkcloud5/Better-future/What is DNS - Linux.md

 * If we did not have a DNS then we need to access google.com via IP address, if we provide a domain name then it does not let us take to website.
 * Low level networking only understands the raw IP address to identify a host.
-* DNS allows us humans to keep track
+* DNS allows us humans to keep track of websites and hosts by name instead of an IP address.
+* DNS stands for domain name system, it's like a phone book for the internet.
+* DNS works as a distributed network of servers worldwide, it translates domain names into IP addresses and allowing you to access websites on the internet by typing user-friendly names into your browsers.